mikailcf/mikailcf.github.io/walker.md

 The format for the textures is a RAW file with three bytes for each pixel (RGB) and the format for the masks (I implemented masking for any renderable texture) is a RAW file with one byte for each pixel (the alpha value).

-For rendering the text for the fps count and the "lightning" I just use a orthographic matrix for projection and for the shadows rendering you need only to make a 3D transformation on the projection matrix to make it a perspective projection from the light source point of view and projected to the ground.
+For rendering the text for the fps count and the "lightning" I just use a orthographic matrix for projection and for the shadows rendering I need only to make a 3D transformation on the projection matrix to make it a perspective projection from the light source point of view and projected to the ground.

 The raindrops are small cones and are reutilized after they hit the ground.